June is PTSD (Post Traumatic Stress Disorder) Awareness Month

 If there is one thing people should be most aware of when it comes to PTSD, it’s the amount of support resources available.
 PTSD is treatable and support is readily found from organizations in person and online.
 For veterans, this includes DAV (Disabled American Veterans), the Wounded Warrior Project, the US Department of Veterans Affairs National Center for PTSD, and PsychArmor Institute.
 Non-veterans can also find assistance, particularly at Faces of PTSD and the PTSD Alliance.
 These organizations offer education and support in many forms.
 Remember, if you suspect that you or a loved one has PTSD, the bravest thing you can do is seek help.

-Contact us to schedule a free in-home consultation to learn how we can create a unique in-home care plan that meets the needs of your loved one and provides you the peace of mind you deserve.
+I invite you to contact us at (512) 549-0308 or visit our website www.homehelpershomecare.com/westaustin to schedule a free in-home consultation to learn how we can create a unique in-home care plan that meets the needs of your loved one and provides you the peace of mind you deserve.
 Our vision is to be the extended family when the family can’t be there by delivering the same type of care we would want for our own loved one.